 I truly believe that feeling seen and heard is a crucial part of the human experience, and foundational in allowing individuals to foster their own sense of belonging and significance in the world.
 It is my passion for this process that drew me to this field, and it is my joy to witness individuals embarking on journeys of discovery that lead to greater abilities to move, act, and speak from an authentic and integrated place that acknowledges and honours their voices, needs, and experiences.
-My clients have shared with me that our work together is grounding and deeply nourishing, with ripple effects that extend into their everyday encounters with the world.
+My clients have shared with me that our work together is grounding and deeply nourishing, with ripple effects that extend into their daily lives.

 Grounded in theories that align with my own values of meeting people where they are at, my abilities to listen to, be with, and support others continue to be honed.
 With a passion for social justice, and rooted in a strengths-based, collaborative approach, I see my work as an opportunity to join with others on their journey to discover all that they already are, and to further support them to become who they would like to be.
 It is my honour and privilege to bear witness to both the tough and tender moments along the way.